Meet Our Summer 2017 Interns

 Posted: June 6, 2017

 At Curamericas Global we value our interns who volunteer their time, energy, and education to help us achieve our goal of hope through health.
 We are excited to welcome three new interns who will be working with us throughout the summer.
-These young women are passionate about providing health care and outreach for mothers and children in low-resource communities around the world and developing their skills as public health professionals.
+These young women are passionate about providing health care and outreach for mothers and children in low-resource communities around the world.
+As well as developing their skills as public health professionals.
 Thank you to all past and present interns who have contributed to the continued growth of Curamericas Global and our programs abroad!

 Article by: Zoe Early, Curamericas Administrative Intern